hipe/tmx/lib/skylab/face/doc/issues/056-the-CLI-client-narrative.md

 (remember, no need to call up to super. we have no superclass.)

-(lazily, only once the surface is created do we check and see if a custom `Mechanics_` class has been subclassed, defined, whatever, and if not; we subclass a default mechanics class (descending from the appropriate base class) and put it there. whichever class was resolved from the above is the one used to enhance this surface and resolve a
+(lazily, only once the surface is created do we check and see if a custom kernel class has been subclassed, defined, whatever, and if not; we subclass a default mechanics class (descending from the appropriate base class) and put it there. whichever class was resolved from the above is the one used to enhance this surface and resolve a